 (c) “Customer” shall mean the purchaser, or collectively, the purchasers, of the Goods Sold pursuant to a Contract.

-(d) “Goods Sold” shall mean the goods or services provided to a Customer by Seller pursuant to a Contract.
+(d) “Goods and Services Sold” shall mean the goods or services provided to a Customer by Seller pursuant to a Contract.

 2. Purchase of Credit Sale Contracts.